-Here’s a recipe from World War 1 baking for Anzac biscuits which I was given by Moira.
+Here’s a recipe from World War 1 baking for Anzac biscuits.
 25 April marks Anzac Day, a national day of remembrance in Australia and New Zealand to honour the Australian and New Zealand Army Corps (ANZAC) troops who served during World War 1.
 The biscuits were sent by mothers, wives and girlfriends to soldiers abroad because they kept well when shipped around the world.

 1 cup flour

 2 tbsps golden syrup

 Mix all the dry ingredients together except the bicarbonate of soda.
 Just melt the butter and syrup then add them to the dry ingredients.
 Mix the bicarbonate of soda with the hot water and add to the mixture.mix well.
 Roll into small buns.
 Place on a tin and bake at 375F, Mark 5, 190C for 15 minutes or until (golden) brown.

 Meryl's tips : The recipe refers to a 'cup'.
 I measured this as 4oz/110g for each of the ingredients.
 These biscuits are so easy to make and taste delicious.
 You can reduce the amount of sugar to less than half a cup if you wish to make them less sweet.
 I’ve also made them with gluten free flour and they get full marks from gluten free friends.

 It’s National Gardening Week and time to get sowing and planting.
 I love being out in the open air, remembering how I used to help my dad in the garden at the railway station where we lived.
 He would grow all sorts of vegetables and fruit which kept Grandma busy in the late summer preserving jams, chutneys and bottling syrups as well as serving up fresh vegetables.

 With all this hard work, we gardeners need a break so what could be better than a mug of tea or coffee with a homemade biscuit (or two!).
 Here’s a recipe for a perfect tea break.